abhimanoj4423/ML-Algorithm-mathematical-and-geometric-intuition/Supervised Learning/Gradient Descent/readme.md

 The frequent updates, however, are more computationally expensive than the batch gradient descent approach.
 Additionally, the frequency of those updates can result in noisy gradients, which may cause the error rate to jump around instead of slowly decreasing.

+## 3.MINI-BATCH GRADIENT DESCENT
+Mini-batch gradient descent is a combination of the concepts of SGD and batch gradient descent.
+It simply splits the training dataset into small batches and performs an update for each of those batches.
+This creates a balance between the robustness of stochastic gradient descent and the efficiency of batch gradient descent.

+Common mini-batch sizes range between 50 and 256, but like any other machine learning technique, there is no clear rule because it varies for different applications.
+This is the go-to algorithm when training a neural network and it is the most common type of gradient descent within deep learning.